juliageek/scisports/README.md

 If I were to continue the project:

 1. I'd fix the breadcrumbs on top of the forms (probably move them in a separate component altogether).
+[Done]
 2. Set an empty state for SelectPlayer - what if the user doesn't find any name?
 3. Finish the SelectPosition component.
+[Done]
 4. Improve the Vuex store, as explained above, by removing the `checked: false` hardwritten property from each player object.
+[Done]